 So, you’re naturally wondering, why I share so many lists.
 I’ve been called the “list king”.

-Well, for one, that’s the way I think.
-I also know, however, that one reason some enjoy my blog posts is that I give lists which people can easily identify with and apply to their own life. finally, lists can be effective.
-I may post more about this idea later, but I don’t believe we can always determine outcomes, but we can often determine the things that stimulate or encourage outcomes.
-(Again, I may post more about that later.)
+Well, for one, it is the way I think.
+I also know, however, one reason some enjoy my blog posts is I give lists which people can easily identify with and apply to their own life. finally, lists can be effective.
+My theory is we can often determine the things which stimulate or encourage outcomes.

-Basically, using that idea, I can’t force my marriage to be better.
+Basically, using this idea, I can’t force my marriage to be better.
 I also can’t change my wife.
-(Not that she needs changing — but for discussion purposes.)
-But, there are things I can do which can help my marriage improve, and often those things don’t start with my spouse — they start with me — they start with things I do or we do together.
+(Not that she needs changing – but for discussion purposes.
+I’m likely the one who needs the most changes in our marriage.)
+But, there are things I can do which can help my marriage improve, and often those things don’t start with my spouse – they start with me – they start with things I do or we do together.